-As of last month, it has been nearly twenty-five years since the last federal diesel tax increase.
-Making up 2.4% of annual GDP, the United States lies near the bottom of the pack for infrastructure expenditures in developed countries.
-On top of that, organizations such as the American Society of Civil Engineers have recently given the U.S. a failing grade in infrastructure quality.
-Groups including the U.S. Chamber of Commerce and others have pushed for increased spending.
-Without future increases, the effect on logistics could be pronounced, with delays affecting both manufacturing and final delivery of goods for shippers.
+As of last month, it has been nearly twenty-five years since the last federal diesel tax increase in the United States, and data suggests it is long overdue.
+At 2.4% of annual GDP, this puts the U.S. near the bottom of the pack for infrastructure expenditures in developed countries.
+Additionally, organizations like the American Society of Civil Engineers have recently given the U.S. a failing grade in infrastructure quality.
+Groups like the U.S. Chamber of Commerce, among others, have pushed for increased spending in this area.
+Without future tax increases to boost funding, the effect on logistics could be pronounced, with delays affecting both manufacturing and final delivery of goods for shippers.

-As a reaction to this relatively static level of investment on the federal level, states have started to take action to increase funding for roads, bridges and ports.
+In response to historically lacking levels of investment at the federal level, states taken action to increase funding for roads, bridges, and ports.
 As the National Conference of State Legislatures recently reported:

 Supply Chain Dive describes the trend for states as a “last-ditch plan to repair their failing infrastructures by raising gas prices.”

-Among the states listed, none may have more of an impact on moving goods to market than California.
-Home to the largest ports in the U.S. in addition to major regional hubs for logistics firms such as UPS, changes in fuel costs for shippers in California will have a ripple effect across the economy.
+Among the states listed, California may have the most significant impact on moving goods to market.
+Home to the largest ports in the U.S., in addition to major regional hubs for logistics firms like UPS, changes in fuel costs for shippers in California will have a ripple effect across the economy.
 And the changes coming this November are significant.

 A 20 Cent Increase in Diesel Taxes, And More